Save On Brokerage

 Leveraging my research, I identified two distinct user persona that capture the unique challenges faced by the real estate market.
 This approach allowed me to detail the specific problems each segment encounters and foster a deeper understanding and empathy, ensuring addresses their needs effectively.

-To ensure a seamless and intuitive user experience, we structured the navigation to prioritize clarity, accessibility, and ease of use.
+To ensure a seamless and intuitive user experience, I structured the navigation to prioritize clarity, accessibility, and ease of use.

-With fundamental concepts we sketched out some low fi-wireframes that helped us identify key elements.
+With fundamental concepts sketched out some low fi-wireframes that helped me to identify key elements.

 TESTING AND ITERATION